 We wouldn’t have dared to imagine a world so drastically different from the one we were living in a year ago.
 But this year, COVID-19 changed everything about our world as we knew it.
 From how we interact with people to how we work, the ongoing pandemic has forced all of us to adjust and adapt.
 Employers around the world have embraced the remote working strategy to keep their businesses afloat.
-When it comes to remote work, though, all the pandemic did was speed up a process that was already coming about with the technological advances in our workplaces.
+When it comes to webinars and remote work, though, all the pandemic did was speed up a process that was already coming about with the technological advances in our workplaces.

 COVID-19 has brought change to the workplaces earlier than it was expected to arrive, but if there is one thing we learned during the pandemic, it is why remote work is the future of the modern workforce.

 What Did We Learn about Remote Work During the Pandemic?